ml4ai/tomcat-planrec/README.md

 To see what options are available including how to run the planner with different domain and problem definitions and score functions.
-Score functions must be predefined in domains/score\_functions.h.
+Score functions must be predefined in a similar way to the "delivery\_one" function mentioned above.
 There are also options to run the hybrid planner (discussed below).

 ## MCTS Hybrid Planner
 Most of the internal mechanisms such as the use of time-limited MCTS are the